KMN-Datacenter/Linux/README.md

 # Linux
  Configuration information for Linux VMs.

+ This is a public repo and should contain scripts only.
+No passwords, keys, etc.

 ## Manual Setup
 1. Assign a static IPv4 address
 2. Create a DNS entry in dc1-letterkenny1